Holly Jones

 I wanted to be a veterinarian until I realized that I'd have to put animals to sleep.
 When I realized there were jobs where you could study animals and provide the scientific information necessary to conserve them, I never looked back.

 I am the lead editor of the journal Ecological Solutions and Evidence, which is published by the British Ecological Society.
 The journal is an exciting new venture.
-It is open access and is particularly focused on publishing any science that is relevant to the management of biological resources.
+It is open access and is particularly focused on publishing any science relevant to the management of biological resources.
 We find that managers don't have access to science behind paywalls, so this helps that.
-We also have article types specifically for managers so we're encouraging a more vibrant dialogue between scientists and managers.
-This has raised my profile considerably.
-I gave a talk at the Ecology Live seminar series put on by the British Ecological Society that had over 500 attendees and was seen by hundreds more on YouTube.
-It's sparked new collaborations as well.
+We also have article types specifically for managers, so we're encouraging a more vibrant dialogue between scientists and managers.

 What community organizations are you involved in?